bayeslife/raml-1.0-examples/README.md

 - negative as well as positive examples
 - xml as well as json examples
 - annotating samples so that specific requests could be related to specific responses

+## Listing examples in raml files

+$ node dist/list.js -h
+This package contains examples of raml 0.8 and 1.0 examples and a utility to parse and list the examples

+dist/list.js

+Options:
+  -h, --help       Show help                                           [boolean] --1.0.0          version                                             [boolean] -d, --directory  List examples from all RAML files in a directory -r, --file       List examples from a specific Raml file